Oct

-Session II of the JASH Japanese Language Program begins on Monday, March 18, 2024.
+Session V of the JASH Japanese Language Program begins on Monday, October 14, 2024.
 Registration is open for all levels on the Japanese Class Schedule and Class Descriptions pages.

 NOTE: All Japanese Language Courses are currently being held remotely through Zoom Meetings.